Gerard Baker

-Gerard Baker is an American (formerly British) right-wing political columnist.
-He was Dow Jones' Managing Editor, and The Wall Street Journals Editor-in-Chief from March 2013 until June 2018.
+Gerard Baker is an American (formerly British) political columnist.
+He was Dow Jones' Managing Editor, and The Wall Street Journals Editor-in-Chief from 2013 until 2018.
 Baker stepped down as WSJ Editor-in-Chief and became Editor-at-Large.
 He was succeeded by WSJ executive editor Matt Murray.

 Early life and education

-Baker was educated at Corpus Christi College, Oxford, United Kingdom and holds a degree in Philosophy, Politics and Economics (first class honours).
+Baker was educated at Corpus Christi College, Oxford, United Kingdom, where he was president of the junior common room.

+He holds a degree in Philosophy, Politics and Economics (first class honours).

 Though he long remained a British citizen, Baker took American citizenship in December 2023.
 He was left-of-centre during his university years, and was elected as a Labour vice-president of the student union.
 He subsequently moved towards the right.

 Career

 Baker's first job following graduation was at the Bank of England.
 After working there for a year, he moved to Lloyds Bank as a Latin America analyst.

-From 1988 to 1994, Baker worked for the BBC as a producer in the UK and in the US, and worked as economics correspondent for BBC Radio and television.
+From 1988 to 1994, Baker worked for the BBC as a producer in the U.K. and in the U.S., and worked as economics correspondent for BBC Radio and television.
 From 1994 to 2004, Baker worked for the Financial Times.
-From 1994 to 1998, he worked as its correspondent in Tokyo, Japan; from 1998 to 2002, as its Washington, DC, bureau chief; and from 2002 to 2004, as its chief US commentator and associate editor.
-From 2004 to 2009, Baker worked for The Times as its US editor and as an assistant editor.
+From 1994 to 1998, he worked as its correspondent in Tokyo, Japan; from 1998 to 2002, as its Washington, DC, bureau chief; and from 2002 to 2004, as its chief U.S. commentator and associate editor.
+From 2004 to 2009, Baker worked for The Times as its U.S. editor and as an assistant editor.